5l1v3r1/UHA/README.md

 1. download the .py file and put into the same directory as your source code
 2. import it `import uha`
 3. call the function `uha.uHash(string)`

+## Unit Tester
+When you launch unit_test.py it will hash all of the files under the folder to_hash.
+It will print the length of the hash (it should always be 96) the hash of the file and the time taken to hash the file.